spring-io/spring-github-workflows/README.md

 The logic of this release workflow:

-- Take a SNAPSHOT version from a dispatched branch (Maven `help:evaluate -Dexpression="project.version"` and Gradle `gradle properties | grep "^version:"`, respectively)
+- Take a SNAPSHOT version from a dispatched branch (Maven `help:evaluate -Dexpression="project.version"` and Gradle `gradle properties | grep "^version:"`, respectively).
+The composite internal [extract-release-version](.github/actions/extract-release-version/action.yml) action is implemented for this goal
 - List GitHub milestones matching the candidate version and select the closest one by due on date
 - Cancel workflow if no scheduled Milestone
-- Call Maven or Gradle according to the project (essentially, it tests for `pom.xml` file presence) with the release version extracted from the previous job.
+- Call Maven or Gradle (according to the workflow choice for the project in the repository) with the release version extracted from the previous job.
 This job stages released artifacts using JFrog CLI into `libs-staging-local` repository on Spring Artifactory and commits `Next development version` to the branch we are releasing against
 - The next job is to [verify staged artifacts](#verify-staged-artifacts)
 - When verification is successful, next job promotes release from staging either to `libs-milestone-local` or `libs-release-local`(and Maven Central) according to the releasing version schema